ebloc/ebloc-broker/docs/convert/README.md

 }
 ```

 Client should put his SLURM script inside a file called `run.sh`.
-Please note that you do not have to identify `-n` and `-t` parameters, since they will be overritten with arguments provided by the client on the cluster side.
+Please note that you do not have to identify `-n` and `-t` parameters, since they will be overritten with arguments provided by the client on the provider side.

 **For example:**